 4. About 80 comets have orbits that are quasi-parabolic.
 Their original orbits, before entering the solar system, have aphelia that seem to cluster too close to 50,000 A.U. to be random.
 Most of them apparently have never been through the planetary system before, since gravitational perturbations from the giant planets would already have scattered their aphelia over a much larger range.
 Because these comets apparently come from distances at which gravitational disturbances produced by passing stars or molecular clouds are significant, it is believed that they come from a population of comet nuclei stored at large distances in loosely bound orbits about the sun.
 This swarm of comets is usually called the Oort cloud.
 As noted earlier, bodies near the margins of the cloud are sometimes perturbed by stars and provide a steady supply of "new" comets to the inner solar system.
-Since comets decay fast, this source of new comets evidently maintains the present steady state among decaying "old" comets.
+Since comets decay fast, this source of new comets.